onepointconsulting/audio-transcriber/audio/lesson4/403_reconnect_to_self_respect_5b2253f11e.mp3.md

 ## Summary:

-This audio file is a guided meditation focused on connecting with pure love.
-It begins with visualizing oneself as a tiny soul, a spark of light in the forehead, and withdrawing from bodily awareness.
-The meditation guides the listener to see a radiant jewel of light and to feel pure love emanating and filling them.
-It encourages opening oneself to this love, which is described as an ocean.
-The meditation emphasizes that this love washes over, fills, and heals, providing courage, inner strength, and a reconnection to self-respect.
+This audio file is a guided meditation focused on connecting with pure love and inner strength.
+It begins with visualizing oneself as a tiny soul, withdrawing from bodily awareness, and focusing on a radiant light within the forehead.
+The meditation guides the listener to open themselves to pure love, allowing it to wash over them, filling and healing them.
+It emphasizes maintaining focus on the light and allowing oneself to be completely loved, which in turn provides the courage to change, inner strength, and a reconnection to self-respect.